10 Reasons Customers Choose Competitors’ Brands

 Example: How Patagonia Wins Over Traditional Outdoor Gear Brands

 Patagonia is the epitome of a brand that stands firm on its values.
-They focus on sustainability, eco-friendly practices, and a transparent supply chain, earning them a loyal following among ethically-minded consumers.
+They focus on sustainability, eco-friendly practices, and a transparent supply chain, which has earned them a loyal following among ethically minded consumers.

 9. Personalisation & Customisation